Why Won’t People Commit To Goals and KPIs?

 Hold the space for the team members to find a meaningful WIIFM for themselves.
 You can’t avoid dialogue to do this.
 And you really shouldn’t avoid talking about the common, but demotivating, reasons why people believe they should have goals and measures.
 It’s then worth the time for people to talk about the meaning of the goals to each of them, and hear the meaning of the goals to others in the team.

-For example, by achieving goals to do with trainee satisfaction and learning, a trainer has evidence of how good a trainer they are which is great for their career, and they get the intrinsic satisfaction of knowing they’ve helped others.
+For example, by achieving goals to do with trainee satisfaction and learning, a trainer has evidence of how good a trainer they are.
+That’s great for their career, and they get the intrinsic satisfaction of knowing they’ve helped others.

 The old paradigm of reward and punishment is too troublesome these days.
 Being rewarded or punished like a child, or even worse like a pet, is undignifying.
-And that destroys buy-in.
-Celebration is more dignifying than reward.
-Improvement is more dignifying that punishment.
+Rather, goals and KPIs need to be used as tools in everyday “real work”.

 Contrary to popular terminology, people are not the organisation’s or company’s greatest assets.
-People are the organisation or company.
+Assigning them to a goal isn’t the same as them being committed to that goal.
 If we treat them like any other asset, however valuable, we miss out on the power that comes from their free will, engagement and passion in pursuing goals that simultaneously matter to them and to the organisation.

-Goals aren’t achieved and measures aren’t improved on unless people commit to them.
+Goals aren’t achieved and measures aren’t improved unless people stay committed to them.
 Why won’t they?

 [tweet this]